-Same sex marriage – South Africa was the fifth country in the world to legalise same-sex marriages.
+Same-sex marriage – South Africa was the fifth country in the world to legalise them.

 In 2006 the Civil Union Act (Act No. 17 of 2006) came into effect and made same-sex marriage legal in South Africa.
-In terms of the Act, two people of any gender can be married or enter into a civil partnership.
+This means that, in terms of the Act, two people of any sex can be married or enter into a civil partnership.

-Like any other marriage, a same-sex marriage or civil union must be solemnised by an authorized marriage officer in South Africa, and the marriage registered through the Department of Home Affairs.
+Like any other marriage, a same-sex marriage or civil union must be solemnised by an authorised marriage officer in South Africa.
+Furthermore, the marriage must be registered through the Department of Home Affairs.

 Section 9 of the Constitution and the Promotion of Equality and Prevention of Unfair Discrimination Act (Act No. 4 of 2000) clearly state that same-sex individuals and couples may not be discriminated against.

-South Africa is a forward-thinking country that embraces diversity with legislative processes that enable same-sex unions to be recognized partnerships under law
+South Africa is a forward-thinking country that embraces diversity with legislative processes that enable same-sex unions to be recognised partnerships under law.